Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Introduction

 where $\lambda_{ij}^{\uparrow}$ and $\lambda_{ij}^{\downarrow}$ are the Lagrange multipliers corresponding to spin-up and spin-down electrons, respectively.

 As preliminary tests, we show that our TNN-based method is able to solve the ground state electronic structure of atomic system without the pre-information of the reference energy and any information of atomic or molecular orbital.
-Furthermore, we make some tentative exploration of computing the ground state energy and wave-function for the molecule systems even without the information of ion coordinates.
-This means we can compute the ground state for the molecules without any pre-information.
-The method in this paper provides a possible way for solving large scale many-body Schr\"{o}dinger equations directly.
-This paper only reports our initial results.
-There is still much room for improvement.
+Furthermore, the method here gives a potential to compute the ground state for the molecules without any pre-information.
+The method in this paper provides a possible way for solving large scale many-body Schr\"{o}dinger equations directly with high accuracy.

 An outline of the paper goes as follows.
 In Section \ref{Section_TNN}, we introduce the TNN architecture.
 The numerical integration method for the functions built by TNN is designed in Section \ref{Section_Integration}.
 Section \ref{Section_Eigenvalue} is devoted to proposing the TNN-based machine learning method for computing the ground state of many-body Schr\"{o}dinger equation.
+In Section \ref{Section_Efficient_Computation}, several types of efficient numerical methods are built for computing the loss function by designing TNN interpolations or discrete TNN expansion for Coulomb potentials.
 Some numerical examples are provided in Section \ref{Section_Numerical} to show the validity and accuracy of the proposed numerical methods for computing the electronic structure and molecular structure of diatomic molecules.
 Some concluding remarks are given in the last section.